Kastellorizo: Religion, customs and superstitions

 On May 1, at dawn, all the girls of the island, in groups, each one carrying a jar, went to get water outside of town, but they were not allowed to speak a single word during the route.
-This water (Amilito Neró, "water of silence") was supposed to bring good luck to the family.
+This water (Amilito Neró, 'water of silence') was supposed to bring good luck to the family.
 Everyone washed him/herself with it that day, and every utensil and wall of the house was splashed with it.
 When a girl became engaged, she filled a crystal carafe with it and brought it to her future mother-in-law, who gave her in return a special cake and an odd number of gold coins.

-When a child became seriously ill, a woman with knowledge of prayers against the evil eye was invited to her/his home.
-She drew signs of the cross on the body of the child with a thurible filled with embers and branches of the olive tree which had been gathered in the church on Palm Sunday, pronouncing the following words: "Christ came: then he laid down his stick and chased away the snake and the bad neighbor from our home".
-After this exorcism, the woman would throw the content of the thurible into a bucket filled with water, and then count the pieces of wood which did not burn.
+When a child became seriously ill, a woman with knowledge of prayers against the evil eye was invited to their home.
+She drew signs of the cross on the body of the child with a thurible filled with embers and branches of the olive tree which had been gathered in the church on Palm Sunday, pronouncing the following words: "Christ came: then he laid down his stick and chased away the snake and the bad neighbour from our home".
+After this exorcism, the woman would throw the contents of the thurible into a bucket filled with water, and then count the pieces of wood which did not burn.
 This number was said to be equal to the number of persons who were supposed to have enchanted the sick child.
 The enchantment of the child was sure, if the olive leaves burned with a loud crackling sound.

 When a man was going to emigrate, gentle, sorrowful songs were sung to him by his friends.